The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

-Given the power-counting devices introduced in Sec.~\ref{sec:polvector} and a prescription for their application in Sec.~\ref{sec:interference}, we now estimate the polarization interference for several representative processes.
-As case studies, we consider at lowest perturbative order: inclusive Drell-Yan $q\overline{q'}\to W^*\to \tau\nu_\tau$ in Sec.~\ref{sec:dy}; its real radiative correction $q\overline{q'}\to W^* g\to \tau\nu_\tau g $ in Sec.~\ref{sec:w1g}; the top quark decay process $t\to bW^*\to b\tau\nu_\tau$ in Sec.~\ref{sec:top}; and inclusive neutrino deep-inelastic scattering $\nu q \to \ell q'$ in Sec.~\ref{sec:dis}.
-These charged-current processes show the levels of complication (or lack thereof) when longitudinal and scalar polarizations facilitate a process.
+Given the power-counting devices introduced in Sec.~\ref{sec:polvector} a prescription for their application in Sec.~\ref{sec:interference}, and the knowledge about non-interference at the inclusive level from Sec.~\ref{sec:noninterference}, we finish our work with an estimation of the polarization interference at the full differential level for several representative processes.
+As case studies, we consider at lowest order: inclusive Drell-Yan $q\overline{q'}\to W^*\to \tau\nu_\tau$ in Sec.~\ref{sec:dy}; its real radiative correction $q\overline{q'}\to W^* g\to \tau\nu_\tau g $ in Sec.~\ref{sec:w1g}; the top quark decay process $t\to bW^*\to b\tau\nu_\tau$ in Sec.~\ref{sec:top}; and inclusive neutrino deep-inelastic scattering $\nu q \to \ell q'$ in Sec.~\ref{sec:dis}.
+These charged-current processes show the increasing levels of complication (or lack thereof) when longitudinal and scalar polarizations facilitate a process.
 In Sec.~\ref{sec:setup} we summarize our computational setup.